Medacorp/Luigi-s-Mansion/Documentation/Mansion data.md

             trap_found:0b, //Whether or not the trap from this Boo has been found before. message:1, //Which message this boo shows upon spawning next time. can_attack:1b, //Whether or not this boo can use the dash attack.
 Dash attack always gets enabled in a room from which a boo cannot warp away.
-            //See also HP-having ghost data below, all fields except pull_strength, flee_speed and vanish_time.
+            //See also HP-having ghost data below, all fields except pull, flee_speed, flee_task and vanish_time.
         }
     ],
     ghosts:{ //Normal ghost variables.
         <HP-having ghost>:{ //A ghost with HP (for example a gold ghost).
-            pull_strength:X, //How strong this ghost's pull is.
-0b = pulls players when they're dragged.
-1b = pulls players when not pulled.
-2b = always pulls players.
-Default = 0b
+            pull: { //Pulling information.
+                strength:X, //Percentage of chance the ghost will pull the player, even if it is pulled. angle:X //Angle in degrees where the player can move to damage the ghost, where 0 is directly opposite of the ghost.
+Widend and decreased based on difficulty; the value provided is for normal difficulty.
+Capped at 180.
+            },
             health:X, //Health at spawn.
             loot:{ //Loot this ghost drops upon defeat. drop_at_0:{ //Spawns the provided loot contents the moment health drops to 0, the other loot contents spawn the moment the ghost is captured.
 Mansions can modify this loot with their "loot_chances_ghost" function.